Croatian War of Independence: Political changes in Yugoslavia

 On 30 May 1990, the new Croatian Parliament held its first session.
 President Tuđman announced his manifesto for a new Constitution (ratified at the end of the year) and a multitude of political, economic, and social changes, notably to what extent minority rights (mainly for Serbs) would be guaranteed.
 Local Serb politicians opposed the new constitution.
 In 1991, Croats represented 78.1% and Serbs 12.2% of the total population of Croatia, but the latter held a disproportionate number of official posts: 17.7% of appointed officials in Croatia, including police, were Serbs.
 An even greater proportion of those posts had been held by Serbs in Croatia earlier, which created a perception that the Serbs were guardians of the communist regime.
-This caused discontent among the Croats despite the fact it never actually undermined their own dominance in SR Croatia.
+Serbian politician and sociologist Vesna Pešić states that this caused discontent among the Croats but that it never actually undermined their own dominance in SR Croatia.
 After the HDZ came to power, many Serbs employed in the public sector, especially the police, were fired and replaced by Croats.
-This, combined with Tuđman's remarks, i.e. "Thank God my wife is not a Jew or a Serb", were distorted by Milošević's media to spark fear that any form of an independent Croatia would be a new "Ustashe state".
-In one instance, TV Belgrade showed Tuđman shaking hands with German Chancellor Helmut Kohl (who would be the first government leader in the world to recognise independent Croatia and Slovenia) accusing the two of plotting "a Fourth Reich".
+This, combined with Tuđman's remarks, e.g., "Thank God my wife is not a Jew or a Serb," were distorted by Milošević's media to spark fear that any form of an independent Croatia would be a new "Ustashe state".
+In one instance, TV Belgrade showed Tuđman shaking hands with German Chancellor Helmut Kohl (who would be the first government leader in the world to recognize independent Croatia and Slovenia), accusing the two of plotting "a Fourth Reich".
 Aside from the firing of many Serbs from public sector positions, another concern among Serbs living in Croatia was the HDZ's public display of the šahovnica (Croatian checkerboard) in the Croatian coat of arms, which was associated with the fascist Ustaše regime.
-This was a misconception as the checkerboard had a history going back to the fifteenth century and was not identical to the one that was used in the WW2-era Independent State of Croatia.
-However, Tuđman's xenophobic rhetoric and attitude towards Croatian Serbs as well as his support for former Ustaše leaders did little to ease Serb fears.
+This was a misconception, as the checkerboard had a history going back to the 15th century and was not identical to the one that was used in the WW2-era Independent State of Croatia.
+However, Tuđman's xenophobic rhetoric and attitude towards Croatian Serbs, as well as his support for former Ustaše leaders, did little to ease Serbian fears.